top of page

 Legacy is about withstanding shifts and trends, yet staying present in people's minds

-Values matter because they are the compass that keeps a brand consistent across time and circumstance.
-They don't just define what you want to be known for.
-They guide how you respond to different situations, how you make decisions when trade-offs are required, and how you treat the people you interact with.
-When values remain theoretical, your brand risks looking attractive on the surface but shallow underneath.
-But when they become practices, values take on real meaning.
-Clients and customers may never see the internal documents you make, but they feel the effects of your values.
-That consistency builds credibility, and credibility becomes trust.
+Values don't just define what you want to be known for.
+Every value you associate with your brand should guide how you respond to different situations and how you treat the people you interact with.
+When your values are theoretical, your brand can end up looking attractive on the surface but shallow underneath.
+But when they become practical, your values have real meaning.
+Clients and customers may never see what you do behind the scenes, but they feel the effects of your values.

-The key is translate your values from the intangible to something observable.
-Start by pairing each value with a specific behaviour.
+The key is to turn your values from theory to practical.
+You can start by pairing each value with a specific behaviour.
 If one of your core values is "creativity", how does it show up?
-Does it mean presenting clients with three unexpected directions instead of one?
+Does it mean you present your clients with 3 unexpected ideas instead of one?
 Does it mean dedicating part of your calendar to being creative without needing to showcase it to your audience?
 If your value is "integrity", what does it look like?
-Perhaps it's about transparent communication policies or a diligent sign-off system that ensures every deliverable matches your promises.
-Without translation, values are aspirational but with translation, your values becomes lived experiences.
+Perhaps you can create a transparent communication policy to ensure that every client deliverable matches your promises.

-One way to ensure translation is consistent is to use a 3-part framework which focuses on value > behaviour > system.
+One way to make sure that your values are practical and consistent is to use a 3-part routine, which focuses on value > behaviour > system.
 Take "care" as an example.
-The value is care and the behaviour might be responding with empathy when a client expresses frustration.
-The system could be a communication guide that outlines how to acknowledge, clarify, and resolve issues without being defensive.
-Systems give your team or collaborators a structure that reflects the brand and maintains your business reputation.
+The value is care and the behaviour might be to respond with empathy when a client expresses their frustration.
+The system could be a communication guide that teaches you how to acknowledge and resolve issues without being defensive.
+When you apply this routine to your brand, you give your team or collaborators a structure to follow that helps build your business reputation.

-They remove uncertainty and every system turns "we care" into an experience that can be felt every single time.
 Another example is if "excellence" is a value, the behaviour could be delivering projects ahead of a deadline.
 The system might be an internal timeline that checks every project with two buffer days.
-Over time, that system trains both you and your clients to expect projects to be done on time.
-Excellence stops being a value you claim and becomes an experience.
-The repetition of these micro-actions is what makes values experiences audiences can have.
+As time goes on, that system trains both you and your clients to expect projects to be done on time.
+When you follow this approach, the word excellence stops being a value you write on your website and becomes an experience people get to witness.

 Sentinel is Orvellei's journal of essays, practices and reflections.
 A written companion for entrepreneurs and brands across every stage of business.